thelazyenginerd/postgresql-experiments/bucardo/README.md

 ## Instructions

 THe following should be run in 3 separate terminals so that you can see progress of each one.
+There is one "leader" database that `pgbench` will write to, and 2 "follower" databases that are replicated to by Bucardo.

 **First Terminal**
 In the first terminal, Kick off the Postgresql containers, load data to them with pgbench, and kick off Bucardo to start the replication.